COVID-19 News and Resources

 — No personal guarantees

-— No borrower or lender fees payable to SBAThe SBA is also offering low-interest Economic Injury Disaster Loans to qualifying businesses.
+The SBA is also offering low-interest Economic Injury Disaster Loans to qualifying businesses.
 These loans provide working capital of up to $2 million to help overcome temporary loss of revenue.
 The interest rate is 3.75% for small businesses with repayment of up to 30 years.
 Applicants are encouraged to apply online.

-The CARES Act also provides an Economic Injury Disaster Loan Advance of up to $10,000 which will not have to be repaid. - Main Street Business Lending Program — The Federal Reserve announced April 9 its Main Street Business Lending Program for small and midsized businesses that will complement SBA programs.
+• Main Street Business Lending Program — The Federal Reserve announced April 9 its Main Street Business Lending Program for small and midsized businesses that will complement SBA programs.
 According to the Fed, the program will offer four-year loans to companies employing up to 10,000 workers or with revenue of less than $2.5 billion.
 Principal and interest payments will be deferred for a year.
 Eligible banks may originate new Main Street loans or use Main Street loans to increase the size of existing loans.
 Companies seeking Main Street loans must make reasonable efforts to maintain payroll and retain workers and follow compensation, stock repurchase and dividend restrictions that apply to the direct loan programs under the CARES Act.
 Firms that have taken advantage of the PPP may also take out Main Street loans.

 If you are interested in participating in this program, contact your local lender.
 Eligible lenders include U.S.-insured depository institutions, U.S. bank holding companies and U.S. savings and loan holding companies.
-More than 300 institutions participate.
+More than

 STATE OF COLORADO Relief Fund Options for Small Businesses: